OleTjernstad/OOP-Game-Show-App---Project-3-treehouse/README.md

 ## HTML and style adjustments

 -   Updated the provided animation library and added flip animation to the phrase
+-   Made the letter boxes look like eggs, and flip the egg pointing the other direction when relived
 -   Made a number of lives counter
 -   Added animation to the hearts
 -   Adjusted background color on start, lose, and win screen.
 Made the start background yellow because I made this project at Easter